populse/mia_processes/README.md

 * From source, for Linux distributions

-  * A compatible version of Python must be installed

   * Install a Version Control System, for example [git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
 Depending of your distribution, [package management system](https://en.wikipedia.org/wiki/Package_manager) can be different